 Of course you do.
-We suggest use of the optional ABC Monitor as described in Section event_console as it provides ABC SBC administrators with full history of users and analytical tools to audit it.
+We suggest use of the optional ABC Monitor as it provides ABC SBC administrators with full history of users and analytical tools to audit it.

 You can also use SNMP at a third-party management console to inspect health of your ABC SBC and the networks.
 It is possible to define your own custom counters.
-See more in the Section Using SNMP for Measurements and Monitoring.
+See more in the Section Measurements and Monitoring.